What is OBDII? The history of the onboard diagnostics board

 Geotab has already implemented the WWH protocol into our firmware.
 Geotab employs a complex protocol detection system, in which we safely examine what is available on the vehicle to find out whether OBD-II or WWH is available (in some cases, both are available).

 At Geotab, we are constantly improving our firmware to further enhance the information our customers obtain.
 We’ve already started to support 3-byte DTC information and are continuing to add more information about the faults generated in vehicles.
 When new information becomes available through either OBDII or WWH (such as a new PID or fault data), or if a new protocol is implemented on the vehicle, Geotab makes it a priority to quickly and accurately add it into the firmware.
-We then immediately send the new firmware to our units over the cloud so that our customers achieve the greatest benefit from their devices at all times.
+We then immediately send the new firmware to our units over the cloud so that our customers always achieve the greatest benefit from their devices.

 Growth beyond OBDII